Illinois police accused of planting gun in 1994 murder case

 ROCKFORD, Ill.
-(AP) — An Illinois judge has ordered an investigation into allegations that Rockford police intentionally gave prosecutors the wrong gun to send a man to prison for more than two decades for murder.
+(AP) — An Illinois judge ordered an investigation Tuesday into allegations that Rockford police intentionally gave prosecutors the wrong gun to send a man to prison for more than two decades for murder.

-Winnebago County Judge Joseph McGraw gave the order Tuesday, the day 52-year-old Patrick Pursley’s retrial was slated to start.
-New ballistic tests last year proved the gun used to convict him in 1994 for Andy Ascher’s death wasn’t the homicide weapon.
+Winnebago County Judge Joseph McGraw gave the order the day Patrick Pursley’s retrial was slated to start.
+He was convicted in 1994 for the murder of Andy Ascher, 22, during a robbery in Rockford, but last year Pursley, 52, won a new trial because ballistic testing proved the gun prosecutors used as evidence was not the homicide weapon.

+The allegations against police arose after Ascher’s mother informed prosecutors a detective said to her after Pursley’s first trial that investigators never found the gun used to kill her son.
+She told prosecutors about the information last year after a judge ordered a new trial, but it was not disclosed to Pursley’s attorneys until days before the retrial was set to begin.

-Prosecutors told McGraw last week that Ascher’s mother claims a detective told her after the first trial that police planted the gun.
-Now prosecutors and the Rockford police department have to turn over all paper and electronic records that mention Pursley’s case by Dec.
+Now, prosecutors and the Rockford police department must turn over all paper and electronic records that mention Pursley’s case by Dec.
 20, when an evidentiary hearing is scheduled.
+Pursley’s attorneys have also asked for the personnel records of the detectives who investigated Ascher’s death

 Most Read Nation & World Stories